anirudh10/minimal-bootstrap-hugo-theme/exampleSite/content/post/last-seen.md

     System.out.println(cache.get("205.101.100.247")); // -> Removal listener called since 205.101.100.247 with 26be9f3a_place EXPIRED
                                                       // -> and prints 14e3c237_place (totally random place again)

-The inline testing comments above should make the behavior of removal listener clear.
+The inline testing comments above should make the behavior of the removal listener hook clear.

 Let me know if it doesn't.
 I'm @anirudhonezero.